 Don’t check out from your hotel in Siem Reap yet.
 There are a lot of one day tours going to Phnom Kulen National park, which is around 50 km away from Siem Reap.
 Phnom Kulen is just amazing.
 In my opinion, it is one of the most underrated places in Cambodia.
 Phnom Kulen is a mountainous plateau that hides more than 375 square kilometers of lush jungle and wildlife.
 The entrance tickets cost $20.

 Phnom Kulen is mostly known for its breathtaking natural beauty.
 However, many people don’t know that this place has a huge historic significance.
 It was here that the Cambodian king Jayavarman II proclaimed independence from Java.
 The place was also a stronghold of the Khmer Rouge in the 1970s when they used to hide in the jungle.
 This mountain is a sacred place for both Hindus and Buddhists.
-Hence, you can find a lot of temples thrown around the jungle that can even give Angkor a run for their money.
+Hence, you can find a lot of temples thrown around the jungle that can even give Angkor Wat a run for its money.

 Day 8: Battambang

 Battambang is only 3 hours away from Siem Reap.
 You can leave from Siem Reap with a bus at 5 AM and reach Battambang around 8.
 If you have your luggage, you can drop it at Mad Monkey hostel, located in the central area and close to all of the main sights.
-Battambang is the second most populated city in Cambodia and it’s a must visit place for history lovers.
-One day is completely enough to cover the city and in the evening you can catch a bus to Sihanoukville.
+Battambang is the second most populated city in Cambodia and it’s a must-visit place for history lovers.
+One day is completely enough to cover the city and in the evening, you can catch a bus to Sihanoukville.
 It’s an 8-10 hour journey and you should reach Sihanoukville the next morning.

 Day 9-10: Sihanoukville